If you’re looking for an authentic cowboy and horseback riding experience in Alberta head to Sierra West Ranch.

 graham cracker cream cheese icing and pistachio gelato

-Pitchfork Fondue Finale: The Donahue’s prepared a fun farewell feast for my final evening on the ranch.
+The Donahue’s prepared a fun farewell feast for my final evening at Sierra West Ranch.
 At large rodeo events ranchers enjoy Pitchfork Fondue where steaks are literally pierced by a pitchfork and submerged in boiling canola oil.
 The steaks cooked quickly and had a lovely browned crispy coating which were served with boiled potatoes topped with sour cream and bacon, corn on the cob, a slice of hearty loaf and a mixed green salad.
 A sweet finish featuring Angel Food Cake topped with fresh berries and sweet whipped cream provided a perfect moment for me to close my eyes, smile and clink the heels of my cowboy boots one last time.